ajinkyabodade/AngularJs-Notes/README.md

 ### Data Binding In AngularJs:

-Data binding in angular JS is the synchronization between the model and view:
+Data binding in Angular JS is the synchronization between the model and view:

 Two types of Data binding:-

--one way data binding -> model is the single source of truth . whatever happens on UI triggers a message to model to update a part of data.
-So data flows in single direction and which becomes easy to understand.
+-one way data binding -> model is the single source of truth. whatever happens on UI triggers a message to model to update a part of data.
+So data flow in a single direction and which becomes easy to understand.

--two way data binding -> any change in UI field updates the model and any change in model updates the UI field.
+-Two way data binding -> any change in UI field updates the model and any change in model updates the UI field.

 ### Tenth Exercise: